 When you post a podcast to the internet, the only way that a stranger will click on it without seeing a piece of your advertising is because of the title.
 Your title should hook the listener.
 It should be engaging and descriptive in a few words, with a twist that conveys your genre or tone.

 A comedic podcast could have a joke as the title.
-Your audience should know the genre from the title right away, whether it is true crime, comedy, advice, or some other subject.
+Your audience should immediately know the genre from the title, whether it is true crime, comedy, advice, or some other subject.

 Shows starring celebrities should have their name or the name of the celebrity guest in the title.
 You want to put the thing that will grab the viewers’ attention upfront.
-Use descriptive words that highlight the theme of each episode to hook potential listeners and get them interested in your show.
+Use descriptive words highlighting each episode’s theme to hook potential listeners and get them interested in your show.

 You can make your show stand out in other ways, including: